NicolasPham/DataScienceTheory/README.md

   - Specify cluster seeds
   - Assign each point to a centroid
   - Adjust centroids
+- Choose number of cluster using **Elbow Method**:
+  - WCSS: within-cluster sum of squares need to be minimize while number of cluster is relatively small
+-  Cons of K-Means:
+  - We need to pick K (use elbow method)
+  - Sensitive to initialization (use k-means++)
+  - Sensitive to outliers
+  - Produce spherical solutions
+  - Standardization
 #### Python:
 ```python
 from sklearn.cluster import KMeans